lisk77/comet/README.md

 ## Recommended setup

-The project structure should look like this:
+The project structure as of right now should look like this:

 ```
 project